axibase/axibase-charts/syntax/control-structures.md

 ]
  ```

-### Iterate over the newly created array and set the value and entity based on thr retrieved country `name` and `value2006`.
+### Iterate over the newly created array and set the value and entity based on retrieved country `name` and `value2006`

 ```ls
 for country in countries